Refractive Errors in Children

 How does the eye focus light?

 The eye works like a camera.
-It has an opening at the front (the pupil), a focusing mechanism (the cornea and crystalline lens), and a light-sensing portion at the back (the retina).
-In order to see clearly, light rays from an object must focus onto the retina, the inner back layer of the eye.
-If light rays are not focused on the retina, a refractive error is present.
+It has an opening at the front (the pupil, the dark spot in the colored part of the eye), parts to help focus (the cornea, the clear shield that covers the front of the eye, and the lens, the round clear part in the middle of the eye), and a light-sensing portion at the back of the eye (the retina, the inner back layer of the eye).
+In order to see clearly, light rays coming from an object must focus onto the retina.
+If light rays are not focused well on the retina, a refractive error may be present.

 In normal vision, light passes through the lens of the eye and is focused onto the retina.

-Myopia (or nearsightedness): light focuses in front of the retina due to a long eyeball or high focusing power of the lens or cornea; vision can be improved by a concave, or divergent “minus power” lens
+Myopia (or nearsightedness): Light entering the eye focuses in front of the retina due to a long eyeball or high focusing power of the lens or cornea.
+Vision can be improved by a concave, or divergent “minus power” glasses lens or contact lens.

 A refractive error occurs when light is no longer focused onto the retina.

-Hyperopia (or farsightedness): light focuses behind the retina due to a short eyeball or low focusing power of the lens or cornea; vision can be improved by a convex, or convergent “plus power” lens
+Hyperopia (or farsightedness): Light entering the eye focuses behind the retina due to a short eyeball or low focusing power of the lens or cornea.
+Vision can be improved by a convex, or convergent “plus power” glasses lens or contact lens.

 J0xdYzUbSNOUw1rO4F1Q__170_refractive3.jpg

-Fig. 3: Astigmatism: because the eye is more curved in one direction than the other, light focuses at different points in front of and behind the retina, distorting the vision; a cylindrical lens is used to improve vision
+Figure.
+3: Astigmatism: The front of the eye is more curved in one direction than the other, and light is focused at different points in front of and behind the retina, causing the vision to look stretched, wavy or distorted.
+A cylindrical lens in glasses or contacts is used to improve vision.

-Hyperopia occurs when light rays focus behind the retina (because the eye is either too short or has too little focusing power) and causes near and distant objects to appear blurry.
-The signs and symptoms of farsightedness are more severe the closer one gets to the eye.
+Hyperopia occurs when light rays focus behind the retina (because the eye is either too short or has too little focusing power) and causes objects close up and far away to look blurry.
+The signs and symptoms of farsightedness are worse the closer one gets to the eye.

-Some hyperopia is normal in childhood and correction is typically not required.
-This is because children can compensate for this on their own by using their natural focusing mechanism (accommodation).
-A large amount of hyperopia may require correction with converging or plus (+) power glasses, particularly when associated with crossed eyes (accommodative esotropia).
-Hyperopia usually increases in early childhood and then decreases during preteen to early teenage years.
-Contact lenses and laser surgery are alternatives to glasses at the appropriate age.
-Laser surgery is generally not recommended until the eye stops growing/changing.
+Hyperopia is more common in the first 7 years of life.
+Small to medium amounts of hyperopia can be normal in childhood and typically a child with this type of hyperopia does not need glasses.
+This is because children can compensate for this on their own by using their natural focusing power (accommodation).
+A large amount of hyperopia may need to be treated with converging or plus (+) power glasses.
+This is especially the case when the eyes are crossed (accommodative esotropia) or the vision is blurry.
+Hyperopia usually gets worse or bigger in early childhood up to 7-8 years of age and then gets smaller or goes away during preteen to early teenage years.
+Contact lenses and laser surgery can also help improve vision depending on the age of the person with hyperopia.
+Laser surgery is generally not recommended until young adulthood when the eye stops growing/changing.

 WHAT IS ASTIGMATISM?

 Astigmatism occurs when the cornea or the lens is curved more in one direction than in the other.
-The shape of the eye is more similar to a football than a baseball.
-The prevalence of astigmatism is highest in infancy and childhood.
-Rays focus at several points (in front and/or behind the retina) instead of one, which distorts the vision in the distance and up close.
+In astigmatism, the shape of the eye is more similar to an American football than a baseball.
+Rays of light coming from objects focus at different points (in front and/or behind the retina) instead of one.
+This blurs the vision both far away and up close.
+Astigmatism is more common in young babies and childhood and may run in families.
+Astigmatism may be linked with other eye problems that can be seen during an eye exam.

-Cylindrical power glasses are prescribed for significant astigmatism to help the eyes make a more crisp, clear visual connection with the brain.
-If this is not done early enough, a child can be left with permanently blurred vision in adulthood.
-Contact lenses and laser surgery are alternatives to glasses at the appropriate age.
+Cylindrical power glasses are prescribed for astigmatism to help the eyes focus better.
+Contact lenses and laser surgery are alternatives to glasses at the right age.

 #Conditions